Thrust reversal: In-flight operation

 The Boeing C-17 Globemaster III is one of the few modern aircraft that uses reverse thrust in flight.
 The Boeing-manufactured aircraft is capable of in-flight deployment of reverse thrust on all four engines to facilitate steep tactical descents up to 15,000 ft/min (4,600 m/min) into combat environments (a descent rate of just over 170 mph, or 274 km/h).
 The Lockheed C-5 Galaxy, introduced in 1969, also has in-flight reverse capability, although on the inboard engines only.

-The Saab 37 Viggen (retired in November 2005) also had the ability to use reverse thrust both before landing, to shorten the needed runway, and taxiing after landing, allowing many Swedish roads to double as wartime runways.

 The Shuttle Training Aircraft, a highly modified Grumman Gulfstream II, used reverse thrust in flight to help simulate Space Shuttle aerodynamics so astronauts could practice landings.
 A similar technique was employed on a modified Tupolev Tu-154 which simulated the Russian Buran space shuttle.

+A de Havilland Otter was modified for a STOL research program run by De Havilland Canada and the Defense Research Board of Canada.
+One of the modifications was the installation of a General Electric J85 turbojet in the fuselage with its exhaust direction controllable to provide extra drag for steep descents.